For years, I’ve denied being a millennial. I hated the label. I was SURE I wasn’t one until my husband pointed out that I was. Even he is.

 We are the first generation to see and use the various social media platforms that we’ve been provided.
 Hell, you can major in social media marketing now (I was the first graduate class at Southern New Hampshire University to get a graduate certificate in it!)
 Sure, some overdo with social media (Selfies every day, all day are overdoing it – no one needs to see you 24/7), but others are finding ways to raise awareness, offer support, and use the platforms for bringing about change.

 We should “follow our dreams”.
-As cliché as it sounds, and it’s definitely the cliché motto for this generation, we set goals and we strive to reach them.
+As cliché as it sounds, and it’s definitely the cliché motto of this generation, we set goals and we strive to reach them.
 I’m not talking about being instafamous either.
-That’s the narcisstic side of the millennial generation.
+That’s the narcissistic side of the millennial generation.